altaga/Kharon-Protocol/README.md

 ### Kharon aims to power-up businesses and enterprises by connecting blockchains with IoT.

-This is our submission for the Ignition Solana Global Hackathon.

 #### Click here to watch our demo video: